 An auspicious meeting with the Austrian baritone Wolfgang Holzmair led the Trio to make a recording with him of the folksongs of Beethoven, Haydn and Pleyel, released by Cypres Records in 2009.

 In 2012, the complete Beethoven piano trios has been released by Harmonia Mundi followed in 2013 by Tchaïkovsky piano trio op.
 50 and Arensky piano trio op.
-32, Fauré and Pierné piano trios in 2014 and in january 2016 by a recording dedicated to Brahms ( Trio op.
-8 1854 version and Piano Quartet op.
-60)
+32, Fauré and Pierné piano trios in 2014, Brahms piano trio op.
+8 (1854 version) and piano quartet op.
+60 in 2016, Dvorák piano trios op.
+90 and op.
+65 in 2017 and in 2018 by a recording dedicated to five Haydn’s piano trios.

 In 2014, Jean-Marc Phillips-Varjabédian and Raphaël Pidoux took the position of Professor of violin and cello at the Paris’ Conservatoire national supérieur de Musique et de Danse .
 Vincent Coq is Professor of Chamber Music at the Haute École de Musique de Lausanne since 2010.